skmin-lab/unixmd/docs/source/objects/mqc/bomd.rst

 - **istate** *(integer)* - Default: *0* (Ground state)

-  This argument specifies the initial running state.
+  This argument specifies the adiabatic state which provides the potential energy surface nuclei follow.
 The possible range of the argument is from *0* to ``molecule.nstate-1``.

 \